-Girls Creating Change (young girls 14 – 18 years)
+Girls/Earthlings Creating Change (young girls or youth 14 – 18 years)

 Girls creating change is an 8 week discussion group for young women aged 14 – 18 years to discuss issues important to them.
 Issues may include: gender identity and what it means to be a woman, self-esteem, boundaries, being assertive, healthy sexuality, power/privilege and its effects on our lives, violence, self-harm, bullying, leadership and taking action.
 Towards the end of the program, the focus moves towards action and empowering the young women to take action in their lives to promote healthy relationships and to stand for a cause/belief they identify as important.

 Food is a basic necessity of life.
 Without a healthy and balanced diet, all other challenges become even more complicated.
 We understand that individuals and families occasionally need a hand and strive to provide a non-judgmental, supportive environment to obtain emergency food.
-Our food bank relies solely on the generosity of the community, donations are greatly appreciated.
+Our community cupboard relies solely on the generosity of the community, donations are greatly appreciated.

 The Community Garden is organized by members of the community who volunteer to plant and tend to fruit and vegetable crops.
 Once ready for harvest, produce is gathered and delivered to the food bank for families to access.